Holkham Hall: Exterior

 The principal, or South façade, is 344 feet (104.9 m) in length (from each of the flanking wings to the other), its austerity relieved on the piano nobile level only by a great six-columned portico.
 Each end of the central block is terminated by a slight projection, containing a Venetian window surmounted by a single storey square tower and capped roof, similar to those employed by Inigo Jones at Wilton House nearly a century earlier.
-A near identical portico was designed by Inigo Jones and Isaac de Caus for the Palladian front at Wilton, but this was never executed.
+The one storey porch at the main north entrance was designed in the 1850s by Samuel Sanders Teulon, although stylistically it is indistinguishable from the 18th-century building.
+The architectural historian Mark Girouard praised the "admirably self-effacing" Victorian additions.

 The flanking wings contain service and secondary rooms—the family wing to the south-west; the guest wing to the north-west; the chapel wing to the south-east; and the kitchen wing to the north-east.
 Each wing's external appearance is identical: three bays, each separated from the other by a narrow recess in the elevation.
 Each bay is surmounted by an unadorned pediment.
-The composition of stone, recesses, varying pediments and chimneys of the four blocks is almost reminiscent of the English Baroque style in favour ten years earlier, employed at Seaton Delaval Hall by Sir John Vanbrugh.
 One of these wings, as at the later Kedleston Hall, was a self-contained country house to accommodate the family when the state rooms and central block were not in use.

-The one storey porch at the main north entrance was designed in the 1850s by Samuel Sanders Teulon, although stylistically it is indistinguishable from the 18th-century building.

 Interior

-Inside the house, the Palladian form reaches a height and grandeur seldom seen in any other house in England.
-It has, in fact, been described as "The finest Palladian interior in England."
-The grandeur of the interior is obtained with an absence of excessive ornament, and reflects Kent's career-long taste for "the eloquence of a plain surface".
+Nicolson considered Holkham to have "the finest Palladian interior" in the country.
+Its grandeur is obtained with an absence of excessive ornament, and reflects Kent's career-long taste for "the eloquence of a plain surface".
 Work on the interiors ran from 1739 to 1773.
-The first habitable rooms were in the family wing and were in use from 1740, the Long Library being the first major interior completed in 1741.
-Among the last to be completed and entirely under Lady Leicester's supervision is the chapel with its alabaster reredos.
+The first habitable rooms were in the family wing and were in use from 1740, the Long Library being the first major room completed in 1741.
+Kent's design of the library was unusual in that it formed part of Coke's private, family, apartments in the south-west wing, rather than acting as one of the state rooms in the main block.
+Among the last to be completed and entirely under Lady Leicester's supervision is the chapel of 1760.

+Marble Hall

-The house is entered through the Marble Hall (though the chief building fabric is in fact pink Derbyshire alabaster), modelled by Kent on a Roman basilica.
+The house is entered through the Marble Hall modelled by Kent on a Roman basilica.
 The room is over 50 feet (15 m) from floor to ceiling and is dominated by the broad white marble flight of steps leading to the surrounding gallery, or peristyle: here alabaster clad Ionic columns support the coffered, gilded ceiling, copied from a design by Inigo Jones, inspired by the Pantheon in Rome.
+The chief building fabric is in fact pink Derbyshire alabaster.
 The fluted columns are thought to be replicas of those in the Temple of Fortuna Virilis, also in Rome.
 Around the hall are statues in niches; these are predominantly plaster copies of classical deities.
+Sacheverell Sitwell suggested that the Marble Hall's only rivals for grandeur in England were the halls at Kedleston and Syon, "the masterworks of Robert Adam", while Ralph Dutton posited Syon, and the Double Cube Room at Wilton House as its only competitors.